defencedigital/moduk-service-manual/src/design/make-decisions-based-on-evidence.md

 ### Check your assumptions

-Before designing a service, you need to check your assumptions.
+Before designing a service, you need to review and challenge your assumptions.

 For example, a common assumption in Defence is that all users have access to MODNET.